siqueirafm/SLEFE/README.md

 # SLEFE
-A library to create subdividable linear efficient function enclosures
+A library to build subdividable linear efficient function enclosures